Generic Name: sofosbuvir and velpatasvir (soe FOS bue vir and vel PAT as vir)

 Sofosbuvir and velpatasvir are antiviral medications that prevent hepatitis C virus (HCV) from multiplying in your body.

-Sofosbuvir and velpatasvir is a combination medicine used to treat chronic hepatitis C in adults with HCV genotype 1, 2, 3, 4, 5, or 6.
+Sofosbuvir and velpatasvir is a combination medicine used to treat chronic hepatitis C in adults.

 Sofosbuvir and velpatasvir may also be used for purposes not listed in this medication guide.